WorldwideYamada/ChatTCPClient/README.md

 ## To Do List:

--Add support for multiple clients
+- Add support for multiple clients
--Fix up some messy programming
+- Fix up some messy programming
--Do something with the empty "Server IP" box in the server window
+- Do something with the empty "Server IP" box in the server window
 - Remake in WPF instead of Windows Forms